joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-08-08-buffons-prism.md

   \end{align}
 $$

+so, for example, if the corner of the cube closest to the origin is within $(1-h)$ of the plane $z=1,$ then the prism will cross it. so, the probability that a randomly placed prism crosses $(z=1)$ is $(1-h)$ and the probability that it does cross it is $h.$

-with those in hand, the prism has a limited volume of points that it can occupy without crossing two faces of the unit cube.
+with this observation in hand, we can quantify the limited volume of points the corner can occupy such that the prism crosses only one face.

+### Forming the probability

 the prism will cross the top face of the unit cube whenever the $z$-coordinate is within $h$ of it. with $\ell \leq 1,$ the probability of this occuring is $P_\text{top} = h.$